JoshGumperz/instant-messanger/README.md

 All 9 test accounts already have each other added, so all you need to do after logging in is send a message.

-If you created your own account, you can add a contact to send messages to using this button:
+If you created your own account however, you can add a contact to send messages to using this button:
 ![Screenshot](https://i.imgur.com/JFpPQGT.png)

 You will then see a popup that looks like this